alisw/AliPhysics/PWG/EMCAL/READMEemcCorrectionsChange.txt

 Switching to the EMCal correction framework is a straightforward process.
 It should be possible to configure with your desired settings in less than an hour.

-Before using the EMCal correction framework, it is extremely important that your code is updated enough that it is using EMCal containers with your analysis.
-See [here](\ref READMEchangefw) for instructions to update, if you need.

 # Transition your correction settings to the EMCal Corrections Framework

 If you plan to test and verify that everything works the same (which we strongly encourage!) be certain not to delete your previous corrections!